roberthart56/projects/Vial_lights/README.md

 ![solder jig](./solder_jig.jpg)

+I sent this off to Barbara, attached to a stiff cardboard backing, with USB connector soldered.
+Very delicate since wires are not strain-relieved.
+Hope it survives the trip.

 ### Before and after Christmas.
 Dec 23 - Jan.
 6 2021.

 Put together a prototype ornament, making progress on soldering and placing LEDs in vials.